RaspberryPiFoundation/editor-ui/README.md

 ```
 cp .env.example .env

-cp .env.webcomponent.example .env.webcomponent
+cp .env.example .env
 ```

 Variables for the web application need to go into the `.env` file.
-Variables for the web component can be placed in `.env.webcomponent`.
+Variables for the web component can be placed in `.env`.

 ## Private repo setup (.npmrc)